center-for-threat-informed-defense/attack-flow/docs/best_practices.rst

 .. note::

     ATT&CK techniques do not have to be used for mapping, and there will be cases when a behavior does not align with an ATT&CK technique.
-Attack Flows was designed to support the use of all actions, and other sources, such as VERIS, can also be used.
+Attack Flow was designed to support the use of all actions, and other sources, such as VERIS, can also be used.

 Example Technique Mapping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
+This section provides an example of mapping a report to illustrate the process.

-Report Used: Cisco Talos; January, 31, 2022; `"Iranian APT MuddyWater targets Turkish users via malicious PDFs, executables" <https://blog.talosintelligence.com/2022/01/iranian-apt-muddywater-targets-turkey.html>`_
+Report used: Cisco Talos; January, 31, 2022; `"Iranian APT MuddyWater targets Turkish users via malicious PDFs, executables" <https://blog.talosintelligence.com/2022/01/iranian-apt-muddywater-targets-turkey.html>`_
 `MuddyWater Attack Flow <https://github.com/center-for-threat-informed-defense/attack-flow-private/blob/main/corpus/MuddyWater.afd>`_

 Initial Access